-A. Average time taken, in minutes, to mobilise fire brigades in Full-Time Stations in respect of fire

-- B. Average time taken, in minutes, to mobilise fire brigades in Part-Time Stations (retained fire service) in respect of fire - C. Average time taken, in minutes, to mobilise fire brigades in Full-Time Stations in respect of all other (non-fire) emergency incidents - D. Average time taken, in minutes, to mobilise fire brigades in Part-Time Stations (retained fire service) in respect of all other (non-fire) emergency incidents
+- A. Average time taken, in minutes, to mobilise fire brigades in Full-Time Stations in respect of fire; - B. Average time taken, in minutes, to mobilise fire brigades in Part-Time Stations (retained fire service) in respect of fire; - C. Average time taken, in minutes, to mobilise fire brigades in Full-Time Stations in respect of all other (non-fire) emergency incidents; - D. Average time taken, in minutes, to mobilise fire brigades in Part-Time Stations (retained fire service) in respect of all other (non-fire) emergency incidents.

-- The 4 indicators are to be calculated on the basis of the number of minutes (with seconds decimalised to 2 places) between the time of the call-out to the time that the responders leave the fire station in respect of all call-outs from 1/1/2019 to 31/12/2019, divided by the no. of fires/ other emergencies concerned, with the data coming from the CAMP system where available. - In the case of the retained (PT) fire brigades, the time of the call-out is to be taken as the time that the alerter is activated. - 'Other emergency incident' includes road traffic incidents, hazardous material incidents, and special services, etc.
+- The 4 indicators are to be calculated on the basis of the number of minutes (with seconds decimalised to 2 places) between the time of the call-out to the time that the responders leave the fire station in respect of all call-outs from 1/1/2021 to 31/12/2021, divided by the number of fires/other emergencies concerned, with the data coming from the Computer Aided Mobilisation Project (CAMP) system where available. - In the case of the retained part time fire service, the time of the call-out is to be taken as the time that the alert is activated. - 'Other emergency incident' includes road traffic incidents, hazardous material incidents, and special services, etc.

-F3 - Percentage Attendance Times at Scenes
+F3: Percentage Attendance Times at Scenes